Tuesday, 23 July 2024

 REASONS FOR INCLUDING

-Minimalism gives me an adrenaline rush every time I read its 163 words.
-I'm immediately trying to imagine how the group got there (see below), what the changing lights in the sky behind them mean (on first reading I thought "enraged Mi-Go", then tracked back to figure out what made it so angry), what to feed the lobster gun (depleted uranium or tungsten shavings, duh).
+Minimalism is an adrenaline rush in 163 words.
+When I read it, I'm immediately trying to imagine how the group got there (see below), or what the changing lights in the sky behind them mean (on first reading I thought "enraged Mi-Go", then worked back to figure out what made it so angry).

-Promises has such a great hook: someone murdered their little sister and her family, including the state senator husband, and disappeared their heads.
-They then get caught and incarcerated and spend 30 years keeping quiet until they're willing to talk to Delta Green.
-The pay-off at the end of Promises I find incredibly weak, but I don't need that pay-off if I can transition into Minimalism!
+Promises has a great and awful hook: someone murdered their little sister and her family, including the state senator husband, and disappeared their heads.
+They then get caught and incarcerated, spending 30 years in a hole until they're willing to talk to, of all people, Delta Green.
+I find the pay-off at the end of Promises incredibly weak though, so I ditched that and figured out a way to transition to Minimalism.

 HIGH POINTS

-HIGH-OCTANE OPENING, which immediately supplied the high-energy chase scene I needed to deliver to my players to wrap up the scenario.
+HIGH-OCTANE OPENING in medias res, which immediately supplied the high-energy chase scene I needed to both open and end the scenario on.

 WEAK POINTS